Improve Consistency with Translation Memory and Term Bases

 Term bases enhance consistency by providing a readily available list of approved terminology for all internal and external translators.
-They can see not only which terms should be used, but also which terms are new or approved, and which ones are forbidden and should be avoided completely.
+They can see not only which terms should be used, but also which terms are new, approved, or preferred, and which ones are forbidden and should be avoided completely.
 Translators no longer have to waste precious time researching industry-specific terms or run the risk of using a forbidden term as it will be in the term base and will appear in the CAT tool.

 Stop, Collaborate, and Maintain

 Because Memsource is a cloud platform, translation memories and term bases can be shared with all users working on a project.
 If changes are made to the term base or a segment is added to the translation memory, it will be available instantly and users won’t have to wait around for updates.
 Users can also make comments and share suggestions about the translations and terminology.
 Regardless of who is working on a project, terminology will be consistent and collaboration will be more harmonious.